Creamy, tangy, and full of spice, this kadhi pakora is a super comforting Indian-inspired meal with unique flavors and textures.

 - 1 teaspoon cumin seeds

-- 1 ½ teaspoons minced serrano chili
+- 1 ½ teaspoons minced serrano chili, or a pinch of red chili flakes

 - Salt and black pepper